How Counseling Helps Kids And Teens With Depression

 - Your willingness to help makes me so happy.

-I think something special and supportive parents can do is to aid their teen in mutually practicing coping skills.
+I think something special and supportive parents can do is to aid their child in mutually practicing coping skills.
 This can be accomplished by taking your teen for a walk, going to the gym, or reflecting on positive moments in life such as accomplishments noted in the family album.

 - Understanding their emotional difficulties